#

 We recommend instead to define environment variables using cross-env.
 With cross-env

-, the environment variables will be made available to any Node.js files that are executed by the script process (dev
+, the environment variables will be made available to any Node.js files that are executed by the script process (build

 in the example below 👇):